erinaurelie/GetItDone/README.md

 * Task Deletion
 * Task Completion
 * Dark & Light Mode
+* All todos are automatically saved on your browser locally

 ### Usage
 ### * Creating a New Task <br>